slavonic/cu-tex/hyphenation/README.md

 In the hand-crafted rules above, mark "(auto)" denotes patterns that were found automatically during step 1.

-Result ot this work is file `cu-hyph-extra.txt`.
+Result of this work is file `combiner_patterns.txt`.
+Note that for the convenience this file is actually generated programmatically, with the help of utility `make_pat.py`.

 We then run the script to build the hyphenation TeX file: